servicecatalog/oscm-basyx/README.md

 The OSCM BaSyx Connector.
 This tool is meant to enhance OSCM for discovering and importing service data privided from asset administration shells.

 ## Required
 Latest OSCM is up running on your server <OSCM_HOST> (install dir referred as /docker).
-Read [this Readme](https://github.com/servicecatalog/oscm-dockerbuild#quick-start-oscm-with-docker) on how to setup OSCM.
+Checkout [this Readme](https://github.com/servicecatalog/oscm-dockerbuild#quick-start-oscm-with-docker) for getting started with OSCM.

 ## Prepare
 Install the [Basyx off-the-shelf components](https://wiki.eclipse.org/BaSyx_/_Documentation_/_Components#Off-the-Shelf-Components) Registry and AAS Server on your OSCM docker host.